- Fee assured

 Mr Abdus-Samee further developed expertise in upper limb surgery by attending a wide range of courses and further training within Europe and North America meeting with and learning from leaders in the field.

-His current NHS commitment is at Lewisham & Greenwich NHS Trust, London (since 2012) as a Shoulder & Upper Limb Consultant with some sports/soft tissue knee surgery.
+His current NHS commitment is at Lewisham & Greenwich NHS Trust, London (since 2012) as a Shoulder & Upper Limb Consultant and Clinical Director.
 This involves both elective and emergency surgery and he takes a significant number of referrals for Sports Injuries as well as complex and revision surgery both from local GPs in the South-East and colleagues.

 He has been nominated for Staff Awards for Safety as well as patient appreciation.
-He was asked to become the Governance Lead in December 2014.
+He was the Governance Lead for nearly 3 years before being asked to become Clinical Director.

 He consults privately at Blackheath, The Sloane and Chelsfield Park.